 Hand, Wrist, Elbow and Shoulder Injuries

-If you have a workers’ compensation claim involving hand, wrist, elbow or shoulder injury it is advisable to seek legal help.
-Missouri workers’ compensation does not treat Claimant’s with upper extremity injuries fairly and will underpay you for your injuries if you do not have experienced legal representation familiar with workers compensation laws.
+If you have a workers’ compensation claim involving hand, wrist, elbow or shoulder injury it is advisable to seek the legal help of an experienced workers’ compensation attorney.
+Missouri workers’ compensation does not treat Claimant’s with upper extremity injuries fairly and will underpay you for your injuries if you do not have knowledgeable legal representation familiar with workers’ compensation laws.

 Wrist, Elbow and Hand Injuries